-Outdoor Air from a Crawl Space or Vented Attic

-When the openings can freely exchange air with the outdoors, each opening shall have a minimum free area of 1 in2 per 4,000 Btuh of total appliance input.
-The openings shall exchange directly, or by ducts, with the outdoor spaces (crawl or attic) that freely exchange with the outdoors.
-See Figure 3, (page 7).
+Outdoor Air from a Crawl Space or Vented Attic When the openings can freely exchange air with the outdoors, each opening shall have a minimum free area of 1 in per 4,000 Btuh of total appliance input.
+The openings shall exchange directly, or by ducts, with the outdoor spaces (crawl or attic) that freely exchange with the outdoors (Figure 3, page 8).